rajeshsudharsan/AgenticAI/README.md

 If the question is generic

-  > LLM will generate teh result and end the process.
+  a.
+LLM will generate teh result and end the process.

 else
-   > LLM will determine the tools required and pass the arguments required for the tool.
+  a.
+LLM will determine the tools required and pass the arguments required for the tool.
-   > call will be transferred to Tool.
+  b. call will be transferred to Tool.
-   > Tool will do the required processing and pass the response to the LLM
+  c.
+Tool will do the required processing and pass the response to the LLM
-   > LLM will check if all the necessary info is available and generate teh result end the process.
+  d.
+LLM will check if all the necessary info is available and generate teh result end the process.